arcus/DART_Community_of_Practice_Wave1/Prompts/3_Learning_to_Learn/3_Getting_Unstuck/social_warm_up.md

-2. **Social Warm-Up:** Share your favorite (or least favorite, or most common) error message.
+Share your favorite (or least favorite, or most common) error message.
 What do you do when it appears?